Romani people: Music

-Romani music plays an important role in central and eastern European countries such as Croatia, Bosnia and Herzegovina, Serbia, Montenegro, Bulgaria, Macedonia, Albania, Hungary, Slovakia, Slovenia and Romania, and the style and performance practices of Romani musicians have influenced European classical composers such as Franz Liszt and Johannes Brahms.
+Romani music plays an important role in central and eastern European countries.
+The style and performance practices of Romani musicians have influenced European classical composers such as Franz Liszt and Johannes Brahms.
 The lăutari who perform at traditional Romanian weddings are virtually all Romani.

 Probably the most internationally prominent contemporary performers in the lăutari tradition are Taraful Haiducilor.
 Bulgaria's popular "wedding music", too, is almost exclusively performed by Romani musicians such as Ivo Papasov, a virtuoso clarinetist closely associated with this genre and Bulgarian pop-folk singer Azis.

 Many famous classical musicians, such as the Hungarian pianist Georges Cziffra, are Romani, as are many prominent performers of manele.
-Zdob și Zdub, one of the most prominent rock bands in Moldova, although not Romanies themselves, draw heavily on Romani music, as do Spitalul de Urgență in Romania, Shantel in Germany, Goran Bregović in Serbia, Darko Rundek in Croatia, Beirut and Gogol Bordello in the United States.
+Zdob și Zdub, one of the Moldova's most prominent rock bands, although not Romanies themselves, draw heavily on Romani music, as do Spitalul de Urgență in Romania, Shantel in Germany, Goran Bregović in Serbia, Darko Rundek in Croatia, Beirut and Gogol Bordello in the United States.

-Another tradition of Romani music is the genre of the Romani brass band, with such notable practitioners as Boban Marković of Serbia, and the brass lăutari groups Fanfare Ciocărlia and Fanfare din Cozmesti of Romania.
+Another tradition of Romani music is the Romani brass band, with practitioners such as Boban Marković, and the brass lăutari groups Fanfare Ciocărlia and Fanfare din Cozmesti.

-The distinctive sound of Romani music has also strongly influenced bolero, jazz, and flamenco (especially cante jondo) in Spain.
+The distinctive sound of Romani music influenced bolero, jazz, and flamenco (especially cante jondo) in Spain.

-Dances such as the flamenco and bolero of Spain were influenced by the Roma.
+Dances such as Spain's flamenco and bolero were influenced by the Romani.
 Antonio Cansino blended Romani and Spanish flamenco and is credited with creating modern-day Spanish dance.
-The Dancing Cansinos popularized flamenco and bolero dancing in the United States.
-Famous dancer and actress, Rita Hayworth, is the granddaughter of Antonio Cansino.
+The Dancing Cansinos popularized flamenco and bolero in the United States.
+Dancer and actress Rita Hayworth was Cansino's granddaughter.

-European-style gypsy jazz ("jazz Manouche" or "Sinti jazz") is still widely practiced among the original creators (the Romanie People); one who acknowledged this artistic debt was guitarist Django Reinhardt.
+European-style gypsy jazz ("jazz Manouche" or "Sinti jazz") is practiced among its creators (the Romanie People); one who acknowledged this artistic debt was guitarist Django Reinhardt.
 Contemporary artists in this tradition known internationally include Stochelo Rosenberg, Biréli Lagrène, Jimmy Rosenberg, Paulus Schäfer and Tchavolo Schmitt.

-The Roma in Turkey have achieved musical acclaim from national and local audiences.
-Local performers usually perform for special holidays.
-Their music is usually performed on instruments such as the darbuka, gırnata and cümbüş.
+The Romani people in Turkey achieved musical acclaim.
+Local performers usually perform for holidays.
+Their music is typically performed on instruments such as the darbuka, gırnata and cümbüş.

-Folklore

-Paramichia is a term used to refer to Romani legends and folktales.
-A popular legend among the Vlach Roma is of the hero Mundro Salamon, also known by other Roma subgroups as Wise Solomon or O Godjiaver Yanko.

-Some Roma believe in the mulo or mullo, meaning "one who is dead"; the Romani version of the vampire.
-The Roma from Slavic countries believe in werewolves.
-Roma figure prominently in the 1941 film The Wolf Man and the 2010 remake.

-Cuisine

-The Roma believe that some foods are auspicious, or lucky (baxtalo), such as foods with pungent tastes like garlic, lemon, tomato, and peppers, and fermented foods such as sauerkraut, pickles and sour cream.
-Hedgehogs are a delicacy among some Roma.